-- Notices served in Wales between 26 March and to 23 July 2020 had to give tenants three months’ notice.
-On 23 July 2020 the Welsh Government laid Regulations to temporarily increase notice periods in respect of assured and assured shorthold tenancies from three to six months (with some exceptions).
+- Notices served in Wales between 26 March and 23 July 2020 had to give tenants three months’ notice.
+On 23 July 2020 the Welsh Government laid Regulations to temporarily increase notice periods from three to six months in respect of assured or assured shorthold tenancies (with some exceptions).
 The six month notice period in Wales initially applied to notices served on or after 24 July up to 30 September 2020, but further Regulations came into force on 29 September to provide for a default notice period of six months for notices served after that date up to 31 March 2021.
 Lesser notice periods apply to cases involving anti-social behaviour or domestic violence in respect of assured, assured shorthold, secure and regulated tenants.

 - The Master of the Rolls issued a Practice Direction to suspend all ongoing housing possession action in England and Wales from 27 March 2020 for a period of 90 days.
 On 5 June 2020, the Secretary of State, Robert Jenrick, announced an extension of the moratorium on possession actions for a further two months.
 The Government confirmed that the courts would start to process repossession cases again from 24 August 2020 but on 21 August a further 4-week suspension to 20 September was confirmed.
 The Civil Procedure Rules were amended at short notice to achieve this.
-Repossession actions in the courts will begin again from 21 September.
+Repossession actions in the courts began again from 21 September 2020.

 - A new Practice Direction (PD 55C) was due to come into effect on 23 August 2020 in preparation for the lifting of the stay on possessions.
 The PD subsequently came into effect on 20 September 2020.
 It places new requirements on claimants seeking a repossession order and will remain in place until 28 March 2021 (subject to reviews).